signupsoftware/TEMP-Docs-BC/docs/user-manual/7-travel-and-expense/3-tem-get-started.md

 ---
-title: Get started with Travel & Expense Management
+title: Get started with Travel & Expense
 sidebar_position: 3
 hide_title: true
 custom_edit_url: null
 ---
-## Get started with Travel & Expense Management in Business Central
+## Get started with Travel & Expense

 The administrator handles the setup and the users behind the scenes.
-Most of the work an administrator will have to do will be up-front, with things such as setting up the practical elements of Travel and Expense Management, as well as creating users for the submitters and approvers.
+Most of the work an administrator will have to do will be up-front, with things such as setting up the practical elements of Travel and Expense, as well as creating users for the submitters and approvers.

-This section will assist with the setup of ExFlow Travel & Expense Management.
+This section will assist with the setup of ExFlow Travel & Expense in Business Central.

 Below is listed the necessary steps to set up: